inasafe/inasafe-doc/docs/source/developer-docs/preparing_a_release.rst

 * Ensure that the API documentation is up to date.
 * Update the changelog.
 * Ensure that the sphinx documentation is compiled.
-* Generate python optimsed (.pyo) files for all sources.
+* Generate python optimised (.pyo) files for all sources.
 * Update the plugin metadata to reflect current version.
 * Generate a test package and validate in a clean room environment.
 * Optionally branch the release in the revision control system.